GALLAY/csvGuide/en/datapool/product.md

 The `Group function` button is used for the bundled editing of several products.
 First select the desired data sets that you want to edit or delete and then click on the `Group function` button.
-Then select a function to be applied to the marked data sets and confirm the action by `Executing` it.
+Then select a function to be applied to the marked data sets and confirm the action by `Run` it.